 - Baccalaureate degree in nursing (BSN) from an accredited nursing program

-- Non-nursing Baccalaureate degree may be considered on a case by case basis
+- Non-nursing Baccalaureate degrees may be considered on a case-by-case basis

 - Application fee to be submitted at time of application

 - Three letters of recommendation that are signed and dated:

 - One must be from the applicant’s current clinical supervisor in ICU and must be provided on the KU recommendation form

 - One recommendation preferred attesting to academic work

 - One recommendation must be from individuals who can assess the applicant’s performance and level of clinical expertise in an acute care setting

 - A minimum of 40 hours required shadowing an anesthesia provider, preferably a CRNA.
 Hours obtained during an applicant’s employment hours are not considered as shadowing hours.
 Shadowing hours must be obtained in the US.